 Providing a positive experience will increase the likelihood of your preferred candidate accepting a job offer with your organization over that of a competitor.
 They are also more likely to be engaged and invested in adding value to your business from the outset.
 Any high-caliber candidates who came through the journey, but were not successful on that occasion, will still view the organization positively.
 They will be more motivated to reapply when an alternative position arises and, in the meantime, will be more likely to recommend the company to others, both as potential employees and as customers.

 In contrast, a negative candidate experience will not only discourage your preferred candidate from choosing your organization.
-It can also prevent top talent from applying in the first place, cause them to drop out of the recruitment process or result in them sharing negative perceptions with their peers.
-All of which puts organizations under increased pressure to successfully fill positions and may result in costly hiring mistakes.
+It can also prevent top talent from applying in the first place, cause them to drop out of the recruitment process, or result in them sharing negative perceptions with their peers.
+All of this puts organizations under increased pressure to successfully fill positions and may result in costly hiring mistakes.

 At Pure, our expert consultants support clients to review their candidate experience and to make it engaging and positive for all involved.
-They also provide extra resources, time and expertise, which organizations may not have in-house, to provide the candidate investment needed to create a positive experience.
+They also provide extra resources, time, and expertise, which organizations may not have in-house, to provide the candidate investment needed to create a positive experience.
 Here are some of the core factors we advise clients to consider when reviewing their recruitment journey.

-Are all touch points transparent, straightforward and engaging?
+Are all touch points transparent, straightforward, and engaging?

 Is there regular communication with a personal touch?

 If candidates are left waiting for updates, they are likely to become frustrated and could also accept a different job.
 Are candidates given a clear timeline of the recruitment process and regular updates throughout the journey?
 Do all candidates receive updates and feedback, even those not selected for an interview or the position itself?